hiveot/hub.capnp/docs/hub-design.md

 * [Hub and Spokes with network peering](https://cloud.google.com/architecture/deploy-hub-spoke-vpc-network-topology) centralizes access to IoT devices via a central Hub.
 In this case the Hub itself can be distributed using network peering.
 This provides isolation between IoT devices, services, and consumers.
 As IoT devices are notoriously insecure this establishes a secure wall between them and the outside world.
 * [Microservices architecture](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/microservices-architecture) support the single responsibility principle, simplifies testing and reduces the risk of bugs by focusing on a single task.
+* [Capabilities based security](https://en.wikipedia.org/wiki/Capability-based_security) "A capability is a communicable, unforgeable token of authority."
-* [Sidecar pattern](https://docs.dapr.io/concepts/dapr-services/sidecar/) offloads common tasks from services to the re-usable sidecar, provides process isolation, supports heterogeneous programming languages and technologies to implement the services.
+* (tbd) [Sidecar pattern](https://docs.dapr.io/concepts/dapr-services/sidecar/) offloads common tasks from services to the re-usable sidecar, provides process isolation, supports heterogeneous programming languages and technologies to implement the services.
 * [API Gateway pattern](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern) provides a single endpoint for clients to communicate with the services instead of a separate connection to each service.
 This reduces coupling with the services and enables the use of middleware for common tasks such as authentication.
 * [BFF design pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends) (Front For Backend Service).
 Dedicated services tailored to front-end usage separate the internal services API from the external API.
 Internal design changes do not affect the APIs and vice versa.
 This approach further reduces the number of request round trips as the API is tailored to the client's use-case.